 What is the status of membership fees?

-The Dalhousie Bookstore is operating online, but has curbside pickup avaialble to customers.
+The Dalhousie Bookstore is closed for in-person shopping, but has online order pickup available to customers.
 Please visit the Bookstore website for more information.

-The DalCard Office is closed at this time for in-person services.
-A process is being set up for new students to submit photos for issue of new DalCards.
+The DalCard Office is closed at this time, but will soon be offering in-person services through the window of their office.
 This information will be communicated to students when it becomes available.